noamLeiv13/DataDevInterviewKit/README.md

     - URL shortener
     - Social media platform (e.g., Instagram)
     - Chat application
-    - (Data engineer) Design a pipeline that processes 30-second batches of IoT sensor data and writes them to S3 in a device-specific folder.
+    - (Data Engineer) Design a pipeline that processes 30-second batches of IoT sensor data and writes them to S3 in a device-specific folder.
 Ensure the system handles large data volumes, scales efficiently, and preserves the order of the data.

       **Requirements**: